 Rates / APY terms above are current as of the date indicated.
 These quotes are from banks, credit unions and thrifts, some of which have paid for a link to their website.
 Bank, thrift and credit union deposits are insured by the FDIC or NCUA.
 Contact the bank for the terms and conditions that may apply to you.
 Rates are subject to change without notice and may not be the same at all branches.

-Here are four other key considerations as you shop for CDs.
+Here are four other key considerations as you shop for CDs:

-1. The opportunity cost of longer terms
+1. The opportunity cost of higher rates vs. withdrawal fees

 Generally speaking, the longer the CD term, the higher the yield.
 But rates can change.
 If you lock into a CD and interest rates stay the same or fall during the term, it’s no problem.
 If rates climb in the months or years after, you'll wonder what your options are for taking advantage of higher rates.

-If this is a major concern, focus on CDs where the withdrawal penalty is low enough that it might make sense to take the hit and then reinvest at the higher rate.
+If this is a major concern, focus on where the withdrawal penalty is low enough that it might make sense to take the hit and then reinvest at the higher rate.
 Be sure to crunch the numbers before moving your money.